fisadev/virtualbackground/README.md

 You will need to do some weird stuff first: adding a kernel module to be able to have "fake" webcams.
 This is done using the `v4l2loopback-dkms` package.
 On Debian or Ubuntu, you can install and configure it like this:

+    # install the virtual webcams module
     sudo apt-get install v4l2loopback-dkms
+    # create a config so the module is loaded and a cam is created on boot
     echo options v4l2loopback devices=1 video_nr=20 \
     card_label="viba_cam" exclusive_caps=1 | sudo tee -a \
     /etc/modprobe.d/viba_cam.conf
     echo v4l2loopback | sudo tee -a /etc/modules-load.d/viba_cam.conf
+    # enable the module for the first time
     sudo modprobe -r v4l2loopback
     sudo modprobe v4l2loopback